owncloud/ocis/docs/ocis/getting-started.md

 The default primary storage location is `/var/tmp/ocis`.
 You can change that value by configuration.

 {{< hint warning >}}
-oCIS internally uses mDNS.
+oCIS by default relies on Multicast DNS (mDNS), usually via avahi-daemon.
 If your system has a firewall, make sure mDNS is allowed in your active zone.
 {{< /hint >}}